Efficient Top-k s-Biplexes Search over Large Bipartite Graphs: Experiments

 \subsection{Experiment Results}

 {\bf Varying $s$.} We vary $s=1,3,5$ for dense bipartite graphs, and $s=1,2$ for sparse or unbalanced bipartite graphs aiming to analyze the effect of $s$.
+Note that a larger $s$ is meaningless as it may result in sparse subgraphs.
 We fix $k=10$ and adjust $\theta_L=\theta_R$ to make sure the existence of at least one maximal $s$-biplex.

 The results are shown in Table~\ref{tab:tbl-community1}.
 We observe that FastMVBP is the only algorithm that completes within the time limit across all experimental scenarios.
 In all cases, FastMVBP outperforms ListPlex by at least one order of magnitude.
 This finding underscores the importance of designing algorithms tailored specifically for bipartite graphs.
 In almost all cases, FastMVBP outperforms FastBB by up to three orders of magnitude.
 The only exception is that FastBB is marginally faster than FastMVBP by 0.2 seconds on the sparse Location dataset with parameters $\theta_L=\theta_R=5$.
 This is due to the sparse nature of the Location dataset, where the basic branching framework MVBP has already efficiently solved the TBS problem.
 Further details will be provided in our ablation study.